How Are Porn And Performance Anxiety Related?

 Stay intentional

 Retaining control of your thoughts and emotions during sex may prevent your anxiety from taking over.
 For example, focusing on enjoying the moment instead of stressing about your performance might make you more comfortable reaching your climax.
 If you're experiencing racing thoughts or fear during sex, consider asking your partner for a break before you continue.
-You don't have to go through sex from "start to finish."
+You don't have to experience sex from "start to finish."
 You can take breaks to care for your mental well-being if necessary, which is a part of healthy consent.

 Speak up